augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

                 };
     </script>
 </div>
-<figcaption>Number of cases of open data impact in Latin America by country.</figcaption>
+<figcaption>Number of cases of open data impact in Latin America and Caribbean by country.</figcaption>
 </figure>

 Actually, this is a trend that can be observed in other regions of the world as well: an outlier has a disproportionately high number of open data impact cases while every other country in the region has a lot less documented cases.
-Besides Mexico in Latin America & Caribbean, there is the UK in Europe and Central Asia, the United States in North America and India in South Asia.
+Besides Mexico in Latin America & Caribbean, there is the UK in Europe and Central Asia, the United States in North America and India in South Asia (those are some of the regional partitions of the world used in that study).

 <figure markdown="1" class="text-wide">
 <div>